MarginaliaSearch/docs.marginalia.nu/content/1_overview/02_software-reqs.md

 To install tailwindcss

 1. Install NPM
-2. Run `npm install -D tailwindcss`
+2. Run `npm install tailwindcss @tailwindcss/cli`

+Note:  The JS ecosystem is quite prone to churn, and how to install this seems to change every once in a while.
+If you're having npm related issues, consult https://tailwindcss.com/docs/installation/tailwind-cli